Oval Test: It is important for Kohli, Pujara to score, writes Aakash Chopra

-For India to salvage some pride Virat and Cheteshwar have to get among the runs at The Oval, writes Aakash Chopra
+For India to salvage some pride in the ongoing Test series against England, batsmen Virat Kohli and Cheteshwar Pujara have to get among the runs at The Oval, writes Aakash Chopra

 Had the Indians lost the last Test at Old Trafford, resisting the English onslaught up until the last ball bowled, their fans wouldn't have felt the way they are at this moment.
 Losing a match is acceptable, but losing without a fight is not, not at all.